PolushkinDenis/Restaurant/README.md

 # Restaurant
-Web service for automating the restaurant operation process stack used: MERN
+Web service for automating the restaurant operation process.
+Stack used: MERN